jngo102/InnerEigong/thunderstore/README.md

-# Nine Sols Example Mod

-Write a description of your mod here, it will be displayed on thunderstore.
-Remember to update the icon.png to something representing your mod.
+# Inner Eigong

+Mods the final boss of Nine Sols to be slightly more difficult.